InfoSecInnovations/Sentinel-Service-Offering/README.md

 ## Install

+The LAW name must be unique within the Resource Group.

+We do not recommend attempting to instantiate our template multiple times within the same Resource Group.

 ### Single-click install

 If you have permissions to install all the items you need (see [Permissions](#permissions) and [Installed Items](#installed-items)), just click the button!

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FInfoSecInnovations%2FSentinel-Service-Offering%2Fmain%2Farm-templates%2Feverything.json)

-The LAW name must be unique within the Resource Group.

-We do not recommend attempting to instantiate it multiple times within the same Resource Group.

 If you are unable to get the permissions required to do the full install yourself, you can complete the process below with the help of someone who can do so.